Robert M. Dammon, Dean

 The Tepper School offers degrees and programs that allow students to explore particular fields within their major.
 These are outlined below — see the departmental sections of the catalog for further details.

-The Undergraduate Business Administration Program at the Tepper School is among the world’s elite programs for undergraduate business study and is consistently rated in the top ten undergraduate programs by US News & World Report and in the top twenty-five by Businessweek.
+The Undergraduate Business Administration Program is among the world’s elite programs for undergraduate business study and is consistently rated in the top ten undergraduate programs by US News & World Report and in the top twenty-five by Businessweek.
 Its reputation is based upon a rigorous academic curriculum, rich in the technical aspects of management, along with the breadth of liberal arts courses that characterizes what the best of undergraduate study means for the development of the person.

-It offers the degree of Bachelor of Science in Business Administration with the following concentration areas for specialized study:
+The Tepper School offers the degree of Bachelor of Science in Business Administration with the following concentration areas for specialized study:

 - Business Analytics